 The Mother of Thousands plant Kalanchoe Daigremontiana [kal-un-KOH-ee day-ee-gree-mon-tee-AH-nuh] earned its common name because of the plant’s ability to produce thousands of small plantlets along their leaves.

-Like the Jade Plant it’s a member of the family Crassulaceae family, Daigremontiana is also known as:
+Like the Jade Plant, the Mother of Thousands is a member of the family Crassulaceae family, Kalanchoe Daigremontiana is also known as:

 - Devil’s Backbone